margaretstorey/startup2024/milestone 2 - release candidate.md

   - 2 for Product Page
 - Presentation = 21 points
   - 10 for Demonstration
-  - 4 for Feedback users / customers
+  - 4 for Feedback you have received from your (potential) users / customers
   - 4 for Presentation (Style, timing, engagement, etc.)
   - 1 for Features and Roadmap
   - 1 for Group Reflection